ddchristopher/Udacity-React-Readable/README.md

 ## Installation instructions

+Starter server
-1. Download, install, and run the [starter server repository](https://github.com/udacity/reactnd-project-readable-starter)
+1. Download or clone the [starter server repository](https://github.com/udacity/reactnd-project-readable-starter)
+2. Run `npm install`
+3. Run `node server` to start the API server

+Frontend
-2. Download or clone this repository
+1. Download or clone this repository
-3. Run `npm install`
+2. Run `npm install`
-4. Run `npm start` to start the development server
+3. Run `npm start` to start the development server and use the app